Information Services is responsible for over 20 IT laboratories (and over 1700 student PCs) throughout the University.

 A letter from the student's lecturer requesting the use of the facilities gives added assurance that access will be granted.

 For further information regarding the facilities and software profiles in each lab across campuses, please select the appropriate link below:

-Only students with the correct Student ID and password can gain entry to the University's online systems.
+Only students, staff, visitors and associates with a current password can gain entry to the University's online systems.